Compton Mackenzie: Writing

 Mackenzie is perhaps best known for two comic novels set in Scotland: Whisky Galore (1947) set in the Hebrides, and The Monarch of the Glen (1941) set in the Scottish Highlands.
 They were the sources of a successful film and a television series, respectively.
 He published almost a hundred books on different subjects, including ten volumes of autobiography: My Life and Times (1883–71).
 He wrote history (on the Battle of Marathon and the Battle of Salamis), biography (Mr Roosevelt, a 1943 biography of FDR), literary criticism, satires, apologia (Sublime Tobacco 1957), children's stories, poetry and so on.
 Of his fiction, The Four Winds of Love is sometimes considered his magnum opus.
 He was admired by F. Scott Fitzgerald, whose first book, This Side of Paradise, was written under the literary influence of Compton.

 Sinister Street, his lengthy 1913–14 Bildungsroman, influenced George Orwell and Cyril Connolly, who both read it as schoolboys.
 Max Beerbohm praised Mackenzie's writing for vividness and emotional reality.
 Frank Swinnerton, a literary critic, comments on Mackenzie's "detail and wealth of reference".
 Sir John Betjeman said of it, "This has always seemed to me one of the best novels of the best period in English novel writing."
 Henry James thought it to be the most remarkable book written by a young author in his lifetime.
 After his conversion to Roman Catholicism in 1914, Mackenzie explored religious themes in a trilogy of novels, The Altar Steps (1922), The Parson's Progress (1923) and The Heavenly Ladder (1924).

 In 1922, Robin Legge, chief music critic of The Daily Telegraph, encouraged Mackenzie to write some of the earliest gramophone record reviews.
-In 1923 he and his brother-in-law Christopher Stone founded Gramophone, the still-influential classical music magazine.
+In 1923, he and his brother-in-law Christopher Stone founded The Gramophone, the still-influential classical music magazine.
 Mackenzie continued to edit the magazine until 1961.
 He was also the literary critic for the London-based national newspaper Daily Mail.

 Following his time on Capri, socialising with the gay exiles there, he treated the homosexuality of a politician sensitively in Thin Ice (1956).
 The Lunatic Republic (1959) is a political satire.
 For the version of English spoken by the inhabitants of Lunamania on the far side of the Moon, Mackenzie invented over 150 new words.